 Since the mercury has dropped so low in many parts of the eastern United States this week, I thought it would be the perfect time to share my farmhouse beef stew recipe.

-This is not a spiced up, or boozed up stew, but a more traditional recipe that featured frequently on the menu of my Irish childhood.
+This is not a spiced up stew, but a more traditional recipe that featured frequently on the menu of my Irish childhood.

-In the past I have shared my Guinness Beef stew, but I rarely had alcohol enhanced stews as a child.
+In the past I have shared my Guinness Beef stew, but I rarely had such a rich stew as a child.
 That would have been an expensive luxury few Irish homes could afford back in the 1970’s.
 So this stew is made with no red wine, beer or Guinness.

 Another Irish stew, primarily made in the capital city, is Dublin Coddle.
 This is a stew made from Irish sausage, rashers or bacon, onion and potatoes.
 But today let’s examine my Irish Farmhouse Beef Stew more closely.